Rashmi000Rashmi/Rashmi000Rashmi/README.md

 # 👩‍💻 About Me

-- 🎓 MSc in Information Technology, University of New Hampshire (GPA: 4.0/4.0)
+- 🎓 MSc in Information Technology, University of New Hampshire (GPA: 3.9/4.0)

-- 💼 2.5+ year as a Java Full-Stack Developer at Cognizant

-- 🚀 Passionate about building scalable microservices, cloud-native applications, and AI-powered tools

-- 🛠️ Main Tech: Java, Spring Boot, Python, Docker, AWS, React, Flask, Git, CI/CD

   <br>